jimthompson5802/devcontainer_testbed/py-c-testbed/prototypes/README.md

-# Initial protype for Python/C++ integration using pybind11
+# Initial prototype for Python/C++ integration using pybind11

 ## To run this prototype:
 ```bash